-The period of performance (i.e., the period during which you hold your grant) may range from six to twelve months.
-The stipend is \$5,000 per month.
+The period of performance is six to twelve months at a stipend of \$5,000 per month.
 The maximum award is \$60,000 for a twelve-month period of performance.

-The period of performance must be full-time and continuous.
-Teaching and administrative assignments or other major activities may not be undertaken during the period of performance.
+The period of performance must be continuous and level of effort must be full time for the fellowship's duration.